louking/tm-csv-connector/web/docs/source/users-guide.rst

 Time Machine itself.
 Normally the Time should not be edited, but the Bib No can be edited for the following cases

-* no bib number was selected
+* the bib number was not selected by the time machine operator (no bib number recorded)
-* wrong bib number was selected
+* the bib number selected by the time machine operator was mistyped (wrong bib number recorded)

-In the case the Time Machine operator depressed ENTER too many times, an extra row will appear in the grid.
-In the case the TM operator missed a runner, a row will be missing in the grid.
+* the time machine operator recorded an extra result
+* the time machine operator missed recording a result

 All of these cases can be corrected in **tmtility**.